gspindles/mj-score-eval/README.md

 #### 12.2 Win on Kongs (嶺上開花) : 10
 Self-draw win on a "supplement" tile after declaring a kongs.

-(If the supplement tile is also the seabed tile, both patterns can be counted.)
+Note: If the supplement tile is also the seabed tile, both patterns can be counted.

 #### 12.2 Win on Bonus Tile (花上自摸) : 10
 Self-draw win on a "supplement" tile after drawing a bonus tile.

-(If the supplement tile is also the seabed tile, both patterns can be counted.)
+Note: If the supplement tile is also the seabed tile, both patterns can be counted.

 #### 12.3 Robbing a Kongs (搶槓) : 10